UK's Sunak hits out at 'smears' over wife's tax status | Politics

 - United Kingdom

-British finance minister Rishi Sunak hit back on Thursday at what he called "smears" about his multi-millionaire Indian wife over her tax status, saying that she paid every penny she owed in Britain.
+British finance minister Rishi Sunak hit back on Thursday at what he called "smears" about his multi-millionaire Indian wife over her tax status, criticism which commentators say have damaged his chances of being the country's next prime minister.

-The row over Akshata Murthy's tax status comes as Britons face the most severe hit to living standards since at least the 1950s, including a rise in taxes brought in by Sunak to help pay for the country's recovery from the pandemic.
-Murthy is the daughter of Narayana Murthy, the billionaire co-founder of the IT services company Infosys.
-She chose to hold non-domiciled status, which means she does not pay tax in Britain on her earnings abroad.
+The row over the tax status of Sunak's wife Akshata Murthy comes as Britons face the most severe hit to living standards since at least the 1950s, including a rise in taxes brought in by Sunak to help pay for the recovery from the COVID pandemic.
+Murthy is the daughter of Narayana Murthy, the billionaire co-founder of IT services company Infosys.
+She chose to hold non-domiciled status, which means she does not pay tax in Britain on earnings abroad.

-Sunak has been touted as a leading possible successor to Prime Minister Boris Johnson who himself has suffered widespread criticism over parties at Downing Street during COVID-19 lockdowns.
-But his personal poll ratings have plunged as he faces challenges on many fronts, with public finances, stretched thin and the tax burden due to reach its highest since the 1940s.
+Sunak has been touted as a successor to Prime Minister Boris Johnson, whose own position has come into question after widespread criticism over illegal parties held at Downing Street during COVID-19 lockdowns and a series of other scandals.
+After earning plaudits for a steady-handed response to the pandemic, Sunak's poll ratings have plunged as he faces challenges on many fronts, with the tax burden due to reach its highest since the 1940s.

-He has also faced criticism this week for donating more than 100,000 pounds ($130,360) to Winchester College, his former private school whose annual fees for pupils is more than 43,000 pounds.
+He also faced criticism this week for donating more than 100,000 pounds ($130,360) to Winchester College, his former private school whose annual fees are more than 43,000 pounds.
 His spokesperson said it was just one of the couple's many philanthropic donations.
+Opposition politicians have said Sunak had very serious questions to answer over Murthy's tax status, and even supporters of the governing Conservative Party said the disclosures about Murthy's tax status were damaging to him.

+"F. Scott Fitzgerald once wrote that the rich 'are very different from you and me'," the influential ConservativeHome blog said.
+"Has Sunak become sufficiently different not to grasp the bleak reality of his present position?"
+The Telegraph newspaper described Murthy as being richer than Queen Elizabeth, while in its editorial, the Times said Sunak's fortunes, which had already taken a battering after he raised taxes, had been dealt another major blow.

+"Mr Sunak's chances of succeeding Mr. Johnson look much-diminished now," it said.
 EVERY SINGLE PENNY

 Murthy's spokeswoman confirmed on Wednesday - the day that social security contributions rose for British workers and employers - that she was treated as non-domiciled for UK tax purposes, meaning she would not pay taxes in Britain on dividends from the Indian business.
 "Every single penny that she earns in the UK she pays UK taxes on, of course, she does," Sunak told the paper.
 "And every penny that she earns internationally, for example in India, she would pay the full taxes on that.

-"But what it comes down to is, my wife was born in India, raised in India.
-Her family home is in India, she obviously has a very close connection.
-She has investments and a career independent of me."
+"But what it comes down to is, my wife was born in India, raised in India."
 Non-dom status exempts more than 75,000 mostly foreign nationals in Britain from tax on overseas income and has been a target for tax campaigners as it overwhelmingly benefits the very rich.

-Opposition parties have said what Murthy had done is legal, but questioned whether it was morally right given the tax rises Sunak was raising from the British public.
+Opposition parties have said what Murthy had done is legal, but questioned whether it was right given the tax hikes Sunak imposed on the British public.
 Sunak said opponents were using the wealth of his wife and father-in-law to attack him, and it was wrong to target family members who were not elected politicians.

 "To attempt to smear him, to smear my wife to get at me is awful, right?" he said. ($1 = 0.7671 pounds)